+About This Project**

   Ricardo M. Souza

   I´m a professor and scientist at UENF, a state university in Brazil.
 My wife Claudia Dolinski - who appears in the profile photo - is also a scientist in the same lab.
-Our research focus on roundworms that are parasitic on plants or insects, but I´m also found of free-living forms that live in the tropical rain forest.
+Our research focuses on roundworms that are parasitic on plants or insects, but I´m also found of free-living forms that live in the tropical rain forest.

   In addition to my university duties, I´ve served for two terms (2013-2019) as the president of the Brazilian Nematological Society(1), and founder of the NGO Amigos do Rim(2), which campaings for public awareness of kidney diseases and provides multi-professional assistance to kidney patients.

   I´m a Biology undergrad student near to get my degree.
 During my studies at UENF I´ve got involved in studies on roundworms parasites of humans and lately on those parasites of mosquitoes.
 I intend to pursue a master´s degree conducting the dissertation of entomopathogenic roundworms.